thiagopnts/simple-man/README.md

   thumb: thumbnail-image.jpg #keep it square 200x200 px is good
 ```

-The large texture images used in *Minimal Mistakes* are from [Love Textures](http://lovetextures.com), probably a good idea to swap these out with your own photos...
+The large texture images used in *Simple Man* are from [Love Textures](http://lovetextures.com), probably a good idea to swap these out with your own photos...

 #### Categories